...

 2. Human (540,000 deaths per year)

-Shockingly, humans are the second deadliest species to one another, causing approximately 540,000 deaths annually through various means, such as homicides, accidents, and conflicts.
+Shockingly, humans are the most dangerous land mammal and the second deadliest species overall, causing approximately 540,000 deaths annually through various means, such as homicides, accidents, and conflicts.

 These statistics underscore the tragic consequences of violence, negligence, and war, highlighting the urgent need for peace, safety, and conflict resolution.